CarlosFaccelli26/Bread-Butter-Milestone/README.md

       As you will be able to see once yoou get into the website, all the social media are located in the footer.
 Thanks to this conection the user will be able to get in touch with the owner of the website through Instagram, Facebook or Twiter.

 # Testing Project
-  - All project has been tested manually for me and friends which I share the link of the website.
+  - All the parts of the project have been tested manually for me, friends and family after sharing the link of the website with them to have different points of view and opinions.
 1. Main Page:
-   - First thing to notice is that links on the navbar will change depends if the user is logged in or not as I show in the next pictures
+   - As you can see, the first thing you may notice are the links on the navbar.
+They will change depending of the user; if the user is logged in or not the design would be different as the picture below is showing:
    ![Home Logout](static/images/screenshots/home_logout.png)
-   In this picture we can see we have three links, home link will never change since can been seing for any user log in or log out.
-In this case user is not login on the website wich means the two remining links will be for register in case that the user is not register or log in in case that the user is already register.
+   In this picture we can appreciate three different links.
+First of all, we need to know that the home link will never change because everybody will be able to see it, does not matter if the user is log in or not.
+In this case user is not login on the website, because of that we can see the two links as a reminder.
+The user will need to register if he never did that before, or just to log in if the user already has an account.
    ![Home Login](static/images/screenshots/home_login.png)
-   As we can see, we have differents links on the navbar.
-As i worte before home link won't change.
-The new two links are add sandwich which will lead the user to a form to add a sandwich, and log out link, which will close the session.
+   As we mentioned before, there are differents links on the navbar.
+One more time, home link won't change.
+However, the new two links are on one hand, add a sandwich and on the other hand a log out link.
+The add sandwich link bring the user to a form to complete the sandwich details.
+The log out link will close the session.
    ![Home Button Change](static/images/screenshots/home_button_less_than_8.png)
-   Scrolling down the main page we find a carousel which will display up until 3 sandwiches added by randome users.
-In the picture we can see two sandwiches due there is only two sandwiches added at that moment.
+   Scrolling down the main page we find a carousel where you will see a maximun of 3 sandwiches displayed.
+Theses sandwiches have been added by randome users.
+In the below picture we can see just two sandwiches due there were only two sandwiches added at that moment.
-   Each sandwich card will be a link that if the user clicks will lead to the description of that particular sandwich.
+   You will be able to find a link per each sandwich card.
+If the user clicks on that link, he will be able to read the description of the selected sandwich.
-   Last but not least we have a button, wich will change if there is more than 8 sandwiches.
+   Last but not least we have a button.
+The button will change if there are more than 8 sandwiches.
 Currently the button will lead the user to a form to add a new sandwich.
-   ![Home Button Change 2](static/images/screenshots/home_button_more_than_8.png) As we can see now we have more than 8 sandwiches so the button will change to the text of **wanna see more**.
+   ![Home Button Change 2](static/images/screenshots/home_button_more_than_8.png) As we can see in this picture, we have now more than 8 sandwiches, because of that, the button will change to the text of **wanna see more**.
 This button will lead the user to the page where all the sandwiches are stored.
+You need to register If you want to have acces to this section.
 2. Login Page:
    - ![Login Template](static/images/screenshots/login_template.png)
    ![Login Temaplate 1](static/images/screenshots/login_template1.png)
-   As we can see the Login page will consist in a simple form with a backgorund of black and white, playing with the color of text to give a nice contrast.
+   Thanks to the picture, we can se how the Login page will consist in a simple form with a black and white backgorund.
+Following the design, we played with the colour of the text to make a nice and eyecathing  contrast.
    ![Valid Login](static/images/screenshots/valid_login.png)
-   If user type the correct credentials will be redirect to the main page with a message letting know the user that he was successfully logged in.
+   On one hand, along this picture we can see how If the user type the correct credentials will be redirected to the main page with a message letting him know that he was successfully logged in.
    ![Invalid Login](static/images/screenshots/invalid_login.png)
-   If user use a credentials that doesn't exist or just an typing error the form won't be submitted and the user will be redirect to the login page with a massage describing that username or password are incorrect and he must try again.
+   On the other hand, as we can see in this picture, If the user fill the fields with unexisted credentials or he has just a typing mistake; the form won't be submitted and the user will be redirect to the login page with a message describing that username or password are incorrect and he must try again.
 3. Register Page:
    - ![Register Tempalte](static/images/screenshots/register_template.png)
    ![Register Template 1](static/images/screenshots/register_template2.png)
-   Register page wil be basicly the same layout than login page, same contrast between black orange and white.
+   Register page will be basically the same layout than login page, that means we will find the same design and the same contrast in black orange and white.
    ![Check Errors](static/images/screenshots/register_check.png)
-   If user doesn't accomplish the pattern of the input field, the form when submitted will give an error displaying the error in a message with a red text.
-Same if the user try to register with a email already in use in the database, it is not possible to register with an email already registered.
+   If user doesn't accomplish the pattern of the input field, the form will show an error once the user tries to submited.
+The form will display the error in a message with a red text.
+Same if the user try to register with an email being use already in the database.
+As is obviously, it is not possible to register  an email that it is already registered.
    ![Check errors 1](static/images/screenshots/register_check1.png)
-   If password doesn't match the form won't be submitted and the user won't be register.
-Password must match to user be able to register on the webiste.
+   It is important to say that as we can see in the picture, If the password doesn't match, the form won't be submitted and the user won't be registered.
+It is mandatory a match between the password and the email registered on the webiste.
    ![Register Success](static/images/screenshots/register_success.png)
-   Once the user has filled all the inputs and inputs are correct and no errors are showed the user will be successfully registered.
+   Once the user has filled all the inputs, If they are correct and there are not errors showed to the user, It will be a succesfull registration.
 User will be redirect to the login page with a message describing that registration was a success.
 4. Adding sandwich:
    - ![Add Sandwich Template](static/images/screenshots/add_sandwich_template.png)
-   ![Add Sandwich Tempalte 1](static/images/screenshots/add_sandwich_template1.png) Add sandwich page will consist in a form with pretty much the same layout than register and login page.
-The only different will be that the form will have more fields to fill up.
+   ![Add Sandwich Tempalte 1](static/images/screenshots/add_sandwich_template1.png) As we can see in the picture, the "Add sandwich page" will consist in a form with a pretty similar layout than the registration form and also with the login page.
+The only different we might appreciate, it will be the number of fields the user will need to fill in the form, as there are more details to specify than the others forms..
    ![Check Errors](static/images/screenshots/add_sandwich_check.png)
    ![Check Errors1](static/images/screenshots/add_sandwich_check1.png)
    ![Check Errors2](static/images/screenshots/add_sandwich_check2.png)